NeoGolightly/CartographyKit/README.md

 }
 ```

-CartographyKit uses Cartography under the hood but but makes working with it much easier for simple layouts:
+CartographyKit uses Cartography under the hood but makes working with it much easier for simple layouts:

 ```Swift
 CartographyKit.height(view: yourView)